discordjs/guide/guide/interactions/registering-slash-commands.md

 ```sh:no-line-numbers
 node deploy-commands.js
 ```
-in your project directory to register the structure of your Slash Commands to your specified guild.
+in your project directory to register the structure of your slash commands to your specified guild.

 Congratulations! 🎉

-You've successfully registered your Slash Commands.
-Go ahead and type `/` in your guild and you should be able to see your Slash Commands already:
+You've successfully registered your slash commands.
+Go ahead and type `/` in your guild and you should be able to see your slash commands already:

 ![](../creating-your-bot/images/commandpicker.png)

 ### Global commands

-Our `deploy-commands.js` file already registers our Slash Commands as **Guild commands**.
+Our `deploy-commands.js` file already registers our slash commands as **Guild commands**.
 If you want to register the commands as **Global commands**, simply change the route to:

 :::: code-group
 ::: code-group-item deploy-commands.js